 Our tax strategy is aligned with the overall Group strategy and we seek to manage tax cost and risk accordingly, taking into account our external reputation and the view of our stakeholders.

 Our approach is to be fully compliant with the tax laws in the countries in which we operate, and our transfer pricing policy is designed to ensure that country profits (and associated tax thereon) align with economic value creation.

 The Group risk management process is an integral part of our business.
 Individual risk owners within the business areas carry out day-to-day risk management activities within the framework, including the identification of risks, undertaking risk assessments and risk mitigation.
 Tax risk management is part of this process.

-The Board, responsible for approving Group strategy, has delegated responsibility for tax strategy to the Group CFO.
-The Group Audit Committee, consisting of members of the Board, review annually the Group tax strategy and management of tax risk and the CFO monitors performance via quarterly meetings with the in-house tax team.
+The Board, which is responsible for approving Group strategy, has delegated responsibility for tax strategy to the Group CFO.
+The Group Audit Committee, consisting of members of the Board, review annually the Group tax strategy and management of tax risk and the CFO monitors performance with the in-house tax team.

 The Group tax team reports, via the Director – Tax, Treasury & Investor Relations, to the Group CFO and manages the day-to-day tax affairs of the Group, in conjunction with local in-country finance teams and external advisors as required.

 The group is subject to various taxes in the different countries in which it operates, and we aim to submit accurate tax returns to the relevant tax authorities on a timely basis and to pay taxes when they are due.
 Our transfer pricing policy aims to ensure that transactions between group affiliates take place on an arm’s length basis in accordance with OECD transfer pricing principles and local country tax legislation.